Let's walk through each of these reasons in detail:

 These are bid change reasons you can expect to see for newly created ad groups or keywords.

 This reason is given when bid automation is first started on a campaign.
-You will generally see it displayed during the first bid change run after and MACS has been set.
+You will generally see it displayed during the first bid change post setting MACS or if a keyword/ad group goes back to a low data state.

 Detected low click data.
 Using the starter bid until we get more data